simov/request-logs/README.md

 ## json

-Prints out the parsed response body as JSON:
+Prints out the parsed request and response body:

 ```
 json